Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The Henry Whittemore Library offers several video streaming options, Films on Demand (World Cinema Streaming Collection) and Kanopy.
+The Henry Whittemore Library offers several video streaming options, AVON, Films on Demand (World Cinema Streaming Collection) and Kanopy.
 The streaming video platforms provide access to a select number of films that are part of the subscription.
-Contact Millie Gonzalez at email@example.com with questions about the resources.
+Contact Abe Newell at email@example.com with questions about these resources and services.

 Films on Demand: World Cinema Streaming Collection